Bank On Yourself versus Real Estate and Other Investments

 Today’s hot investment is often tomorrow’s loser.
 Falling victim to the “but this time is different,” or “this investment can’t go down,” or “I’ll know when to get out” mentality is a sure path to financial insecurity.

-Using the Bank On Yourself concept, you could be able to predict the minimum value, and the minimum amount you’ll be able to take from your policy and for how long you could take it.
+Using the Bank On Yourself concept, you could be able to predict the minimum guaranteed value, and the minimum guaranteed amount you’ll be able to take from your policy and for how long you could take it.
 Any dividends paid will increase those amounts.

 Bank On Yourself gives you the best of both worlds: If an investment opportunity arises, you could borrow against your cash value for that purpose, and the money in your policy could continue growing as though you never touched a dime of it, as explained in #1 above.
 In addition, you’ll receive all the other 17 major advantages and guarantees that Bank On Yourself comes with.